Emahoy Tsege Mariam Gebru: In popular media

-In 2019, an ad campaign entitled "Coming Home" for Amazon's Echo Auto and Echo Smart Speaker, created by advertising agency Wongdoody, featured a song by Emahoy Tsegué-Maryam titled "Homesickness".
+In 2019, an ad campaign entitled Coming Home for Amazon's Echo Auto and Echo Smart Speaker, created by advertising agency Wongdoody, featured a song by Emahoy Tsege Mariam titled Homesickness.
 Her music was featured in the soundtrack of the 2020 documentary Time.
-Two of her compositions were also featured in the 2021 Netflix movie Passing: "The Homeless Wanderer" (used in the official trailer) and "The Last Tears of a Deceased".
-Her music is also featured in the Indian film All We Imagine As Light.
-Further, Emahoy's "Evening Breeze" and "A Young Girl's Complaint" have been featured in the 2021 film C’mon C’mon.
-"Evening Breeze" has also been featured in the 2023 film Yannick, which also includes her compositions entitled "Mad Man's Laughter", and "The Homeless Wanderer".
-"The Homeless Wanderer" has equally been featured in the 2016 film Porto, along with Emahoy's song "Presentiment".
+Two of her compositions were also featured in the 2021 Netflix movie Passing: The Homeless Wanderer (used in the official trailer) and The Last Tears of a Deceased.
+Her music is also featured in the 2024 Indian film All We Imagine As Light.
+Further, Emahoy's Evening Breeze and A Young Girl's Complaint have been featured in the 2021 film C’mon C’mon.
+Evening Breeze was also been featured in the 2023 film Yannick, which likewise includes her compositions Mad Man's Laughter, and The Homeless Wanderer.
+The latter had previously appeared in the 2016 film Porto, alongside Emahoy's piece Presentiment.